 8 Hours Per Day Over 4-8 Weeks of Hypoxic Training at Home

-The overall length of pre-acclimatization time will vary from peak to peak, but for the duration of the acclimatization period climbers will spend at least 8 hours in the hypoxic tent each night.
+The overall length of pre-acclimatization time varies from peak to peak, though climbers are required to spend at least 8 hours in the hypoxic tent each night.

-Pinpoint Weather Forecasting – as with any expedition, weather is one hazard that is out of our control.
-With precise forecasting at our fingertips, our guides on the ground are able to coordinate their team’s movements to take advantage of small weather windows increasing the expedition’s chance for success.
+Pinpoint Weather Forecasting – With pinpoint weather forecasting at our fingertips and pre-acclimatization in our back pockets, our expert guides are able to coordinate their team’s movements and take advantage of small weather windows—exponentially increasing the chances of success and shortening the expedition length.

 Rapid Ascent™ is not just for high end athletes or climbers.
 Anyone with good fitness, some prior experience at altitude and a little discipline at home can reap the benefits of hypoxic training.